Staff (B) MRI Technologist MHB

 Location: Buffalo, NY, United States

-Status: Full Time Facility: Mercy Hospital of Buffalo Work Schedule: Evenings with Weekend and Holiday Rotation Shift: 2: Exempt from Overtime: Exempt: No FTE: 1.000000: Bargaining Unit: CWA Local 1133Summary:
+Status: Part Time w/Benefits Facility: Mercy Hospital of Buffalo Work Schedule: Evenings with Weekend and Holiday Rotation Shift: 2: Exempt from Overtime: Exempt: No FTE: 0.500000: Bargaining Unit: CWA Local 1133Summary:

 Performs a variety of duties involving MR patient imaging, scanner instrumentation and contrast agent preparation, according to guidelines set forth by NYSDOH, JCAHO, OSHA, and the Mercy Hospital Imaging Services Department.
 Rotation to outpatient clinic sites is required.
 Performs after hours and weekend emergency calls.
 Can perform all the duties of a staff MRI Technologist after post-hire training.
 After post-hire training, technologist is expected to perform magnetic resonance (MRI) procedures at a proficient level, not requiring constant supervision of technical detail.
 Responsibilities: